bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 It does not.
 Or it only logarithmically does.
-So it's like very, I mean, like if the database was 100 times bigger, it would be like 12 megabytes or something.
+So it's like very like if the database was 100 times bigger, it would be like 12 megabytes or something.

 Max: 00:34:17